Aaronius/penpal/README.md

 Penpal will throw or reject promises with errors in certain situations.
 Each error will be an instance of `PenpalError` and will have a `code` property which may be used for programmatic decisioning (e.g., take a specific action if a method call times out) along with a `message` describing the problem.
 Changes to error codes will be considered breaking changes and require a new major version of Penpal to be released.
 Changes to messages will not be considered breaking changes.
 The following error codes are used:

-`CONNECTION_CLOSED`
+`CONNECTION_DESTROYED`

-This error will be thrown when attempting to call a method and the connection was previously closed.
+This error will be thrown when attempting to call a method and the connection was previously destroyed.

 `CONNECTION_TIMEOUT`